 This second COVID-19 Special Issue Brief describes trends in delinquency rates, payment assistance, credit access, and account balance measures with a focus on the period since the start of the COVID-19 pandemic.

 We study how consumers interact with financial products and services to help identify potential problems in the marketplace and achieve better outcomes for all.
 Review our reports and analyses to help inform your decisions, policies, and practices.
 And, see reports that we periodically prepare about the CFPB.

-This data point describes mortgage market activity over time based on data reported under the Home Mortgage Disclosure Act.
+This Bureau Data Point article describes 2019 mortgage market activity and trends using data reported under the Home Mortgage Disclosure Act (HMDA).

 This study examines whether people who retired between 1992 and 2014 were able to maintain the same spending level for five consecutive years after retiring.